erfangc/salesforce-demo/README.md

 ### Setup

+**Configuration Note:** This project uses environment variables defined in `.env.local` for Salesforce configuration.
+The application automatically loads these variables at startup.
+Never commit `.env.local` to version control.

 1. **Clone this repository** (or create from scratch following this guide)

 2. **Generate JWT keys** (if not already done):